 3.5.1 The Panel may establish a Panel Committee or Committees to be called the "Claims Committee(s)", from time to time, in accordance with paragraph 5 to determine applications for compensation made pursuant to Sections G3 and G5.

-3.6 Network Gas Supply Emergency Settlement Validation Committee
+3.6 Generation Curtailment Validation Committee

-3.6.1 The Panel may establish a Panel Committee or Committees to be called the "Network Gas Supply Emergency Settlement Validation Committee(s)", from time to time, in accordance with paragraph 5 to validate Trading Charges relating to Network Gas Supply Emergency Acceptances pursuant to Section G6.
+3.6.1 The Panel may establish a Panel Committee or Committees to be called the " Generation Curtailment Validation Committee(s)", from time to time, in accordance with paragraph 5 to validate Trading Charges relating to Network Gas Supply Emergency Acceptances pursuant to Section G6.

 4. PROCEEDINGS OF PANEL